Framerrr/Framerr-app/docs/tasks/TASK_CURRENT.md

 2. If on wrong branch: `git checkout feat/widget-optimization`
 3. Continue with System Status widget enhancement
 4. When all widgets complete: Merge to develop via user approval
+5. Update as needed.
+Always check with user about correct operating branch.

 ---